-Traveling in an iconic trailer like an Airstream, Harry and I got a lot of thumbs-up, smiles and shouts of enthusiasm while we were out on the road.
-People were curious and constantly asked to take a peek inside of our silver trailer.
+Traveling in an iconic travel trailer like an Airstream, Harry and I got a lot of thumbs-up, smiles and shouts of enthusiasm while we were out on the road.
+People were curious and constantly asked to take a peek inside of our silver travel trailer.
 These questions of curiosity inspired me to write a list of things "to know before you go" for first-time Airstreamers like myself.

 I spent several weeks out on the road learning that Airstream living is really fun!
 But, as you can probably imagine, this nomadic lifestyle comes with challenges of its own.
 (That's where the fun begins, right?)

 To decide if this type of travel is right for you, imagine settling in a different location every night and making camp in a small hotel.
 The catch?
 You’re in charge of washing your own sheets, doing the dishes and sweeping the floor.
 The good news?
-The dining room is also the living room, and the bedroom is only a few steps away, so the cleaning and tidying is done in no time! which means you’ll be done in no time!
+The dining room is also the living room, and the bedroom is only a few steps away, so the cleaning and tidying is done in no time!

 Overall, I think you'd love Airstream living if you fall into one or more of the categories below.

 - You're open to a minimalist wardrobe.
 While there is actually more closet space than you’d think in an Airstream, it fills up quickly with all the essentials you need on the road.
 I learned to choose some practical and some fun outfits, and stick to ‘em.

 - You like being efficient.
 Get used to some short showers.
 Two minutes?
 Time is up.
 It’s amazing to have the luxury of taking a hot (or cold) shower after being on the road all day, but save the long soaking sessions for the rivers and lakes.
 You learn the importance of conservation and really pay attention to water usage when you have to physically fill up your water tank.